futurehood/DeCent-Messenger/README.md

 ## About

-Created by the wizard Future Hood in service of the Goodness, for the benefit of all the Good people.
+Maintained by the Merry Band for the benefit of all the Good people.

 ## Contribute